dougeby/IntuneDocs/intune/custom-settings-ios.md

 title: Add custom settings to iOS devices in Microsoft Intune - Azure | Microsoft Docs
 titleSuffix:
 description: Export iOS settings from Apple Configurator or Apple Profile Manager tools, and then import these settings into Microsoft Intune.
-These settings can create, use, and contorol custom settings and features on iOS devices.
+These settings can create, use, and control custom settings and features on iOS devices.
 This custom profile can then be assigned or distributed to iOS devices in your organization to create a baseline or standard.
 keywords:
 author: MandiOhlinger
 ms.author: mandia